What is the Responsibility Center?

 There are usually 4 types of responsibility center which are identified as under.

-- Cost Center – Under the cost center, the manager is held responsible only for the costs which generally include a production department, maintenance department, human resource department, etc.
+- Cost Center - Under the cost center, the manager is held responsible only for the costs, including a production department, maintenance department, human resource department, etc.

-- Profit Centers – Under the profit center the manager is responsible for all of the costs and the revenues.
-Here the manager would have all of the responsibility to make decisions that would affect both the cost as well as the revenue.
+- Profit Centers - Under the profit center the manager is responsible for all costs and revenues.
+Here the manager would have all of the responsibility to make decisions that would affect both the price and the revenue.

-- Revenue Center – This segment is primarily responsible for attaining sales revenue.
-The performance would be evaluated by comparing the actual revenue attained with that of the budgeted revenue
+- Revenue Center - This segment is primarily responsible for attaining sales revenue.
+The performance would be evaluated by comparing the actual revenue attained with the budgeted revenue.

-- Investment Center – This center apart from having to look into the profits looks into returns on the funds invested in the group’s operations during its time.
+- Investment Center - Apart from looking into the profits, this center looks into returns on the funds invested in the group’s operations during its time.

 Examples of Responsibility Center